-Focus on driving traffic to your site by giving away just enough of a tease in your creative and Call-to-Action (CTA) that people want to click through.
+In order to drive this traffic to your site, give away just enough of a tease in your creative and use a clear Call to Action (CTA) that makes people want to click for more.

-When you’re thinking about your strategy, there are several elements of the creative you can test and iterate along the way.
-Here are some things we tested for our Show Business posts.
+When you’re thinking about your strategy, there are several elements of the content strategyyou can test and iterate along the way.

-First, we tested different CTAs to see what drew people in the most.
-We also tested various video lengths — we created looping GIFs that were two to three seconds long, one-minute trailers, and a few things in between.
+For Show Business, we tested different CTAs to see what drew people in the most.
+We also experimented with various video lengths — we created looping GIFs that were two to three seconds long, one-minute trailers, and a few things in between.

-We also experimented with different types of videos like trailers with narration, graphics, and talking heads.
-Other videos were headshots of guests with title cards introducing them.
+We also tried outdifferent types of videos, like trailers with narration, graphics, and talking heads.
+Other videos were simply headshots of guests with title cards introducing them.

 While testing different styles and lengths, we cut things that didn’t work and kept things that did for our ongoing promotion strategy.

-Curious about what we learned?
+Curious about the specifics of what we learned in this phase?
 Keep reading — we dive into each platform and our takeaways next!

 During the pre-launch phase, Instagram was one of the main channels we used to build hype for our show.

 What worked?
 Frank created a week long series of Instagram stories hosted by Wistians who played big roles in bringing the show to life.
 Here are some of the folks who shared highlights from Show Business and the topics they covered: